 These investigations are undertaken if there is a clinical history of excess blood loss for whatever the reason (for example, post operation or during menstruation).
 There are numerous reasons that cause excess bleeding.
 By establishing this, it is far easier to minimise any future risk that may arise.

 These investigations are performed to monitor many different types of drugs, both taken orally or as an injection.
 These drugs are important to reduce the risk of clots forming inappropriately, however, it is a fine balance, given in excess they will cause bleeding.
 Hence for some drugs they need to be monitored regularly.

-The most common drugs we monitor regularly are called vitamin K antagonists.
+The most common drugs we monitor regularly are vitamin K antagonists.
 Warfarin is by far the most used in this medicine group.
 Monitoring is performed by sampling blood from a finger tip (capillary) or from the arm (venous).
-Capillary clinics are established on a number of hospital sites and are by appointment only.
-Monitoring is also performed in some GP practices and some high street pharmacies, again, an appointment is necessary.
-Patients taking this kind of drug must always carry their record book with them.
+Capillary clinics are established at a number of hospitals and are by appointment only.
+Monitoring is also performed in some GP practices and some high street pharmacies by appointment.
+Patients must always carry their record book with them.

 Sometimes it is necessary to take heparin by injection.
 Low molecular weight heparin is an immediate acting anticoagulant which for most people does not need monitoring routinely.